alexshi7/biopage/design-plan/design-journey-final.md

 > Explain what you revised in response to the Milestone 3 feedback (1-2 sentences)
 > If you didn't make any revisions, explain why.

 I didn't lose any points, so I didn't revise anything due to the rubric; I had excellent Feedback.
 However, I added more content to my courses.html, I felt it was a little bare and didn't want to risk it.
+I also went ahead and resized all my images to be less than 1 mb.

 ## Example Website Emotion Analysis